python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 1. Head to your repository page -> Settings -> Secrets -> Actions
 2. Press `New repository secret`
-3. Give it a name like `TOKEN` and paste the token
+3. Give it a name like `TOKEN` and paste the token.
    Now we will be able to access its value in workflow like `${{ secrets.TOKEN }}`.
 However, we also need to parse the variable into container now.
 Edit `docker-compose` so it looks like this: